niv-en/flood-monitoring/README.md

 ## Station Specific Functions

 Some weather station classes have additional methods and attributes to extend the functionality of the base `station` class.
-E.g. The `Temperature` station class provides a function calculate the mean temperature and the `TidalLevel` station class provides a function to calculuate the tidal range.
+E.g. The `Temperature` station class provides a function to calculate the mean temperature and the `TidalLevel` station class provides a function to calculuate the tidal range.

 ### Temperature